Made with just 4 ingredients, this raspberry yogurt smoothie is naturally pink and sweet. Here’s how to make it in just 5 minutes.

 - Blueberry Smoothie

-- How to Freeze Raspberries for Smoothies
+- How to Freeze Raspberries Properly

 Raspberry Yogurt Smoothie